NOTABLE PAST &

 HARRISON

-Challenge: Complex, multi-agency projects creating confusion, misalignment, and risk to public trust.
+Complex, multi-agency projects creating confusion, misalignment, and risk to public trust.

 What changed: The City implemented a disciplined communication framework that aligned internal messaging, controlled timing, and established a single source of truth, turning communication into operational infrastructure.